1/10

 *Source.

 Nice job!
 Many adults have a “heart age” that’s older than them, meaning they could be at a higher risk of developing a heart condition.
-Calculate your heart age here and find more resources to live a long, healthy life.
+Take our assessment to learn your heart disease risk, and find more resources to live a long, healthy life.

 Way to go!
 Many adults have a “heart age” that’s older than them, meaning they could be at a higher risk of developing a heart condition.
-Calculate your heart age here and find more resources to live a long, healthy life.
+Take our assessment to learn your heart disease risk, and find more resources to live a long, healthy life.